 - Make a connection to your audience by appealing to their emotions.
 We tend to share content that makes us feel something.
 It’s best to focus on content that brings happiness to the forefront of your customer’s mind!

 - Hashtag holidays, #FTW.
 From #NationalDogDay to #Juneteenth to #WorldChocolateDay, you can leverage hashtag holidays in your content.
 However, be careful when incorporating these into your social media strategy.
 Always ensure the content relates back to your brand or the cause.
-Read more on how social media can increase your company values.

 4. Sprinkle in paid advertising